XVertNet: Unsupervised Contrast Enhancement of Vertebral Structures with Dynamic Self-Tuning Guidance and Multi-Stage Analysis: Experiments and Analysis

-where $w$ = $\{w_{k,l}| k=-K ...K, l=-L....L\}$ denotes a 2D circularly-symmetric Gaussian weighting filter.
-In the implementation, the values of K and L are set to 3.
-To model the statistical distribution of the MSCN, using a function based on the generalized Gaussian distribution (GGD):

-where $\Gamma(\cdot)$ is the gamma function, $\gamma$ is the shape parameter that controls the Gaussian shape of the MSCN distribution, and the $\sigma^{2}$ parameter controls the variance.
-The parameters of GGD($\gamma, \sigma^{2}$) are determined according to a statistical moment matching based approach.

-In order to map the statistical characteristics of image content to a quality score, a regression model such as support vector regression (SVR) is employed.
-The resulting BRISQUE score ranges from 0 to 100, with lower scores indicating higher image quality.
+As indicated previously, entropy is a statistical measure that serves as a reliable indicator of the information content present in an image.
+A high entropy value suggests that the image contains extensive texture and detail, as the gray levels are widely distributed over an entire range of values.
+Conversely, a low entropy value indicates that the gray levels are concentrated within a narrow range, implying relative uniformity and a lack of detail in the image.
+Typically, the entropy of an image is derived through an analysis of the probability distribution of its pixels.

+The TC is based on gradient magnitude maximization and is considered one of the most robust and accurate image quality measures.
+The Tenengrad value of an image is calculated from the gradients at each pixel, where the partial derivatives are obtained using a high-pass filter, such as the Sobel operator.
+Typically, larger Tenengrad values indicate higher image quality.
+The TC has been commonly used to measure whether an image enhancement operator effectively improves the structural information of the image.

-To evaluate the sharpness of an image, we used the LPC-SI algorithm as a no-reference sharpness evaluation technique.
-This algorithm assesses the coherence among local phase values in the image at different spatial locations to determine its sharpness.
-The LPC-SI algorithm involves passing the image through a series of N'-scale M'-orientation log-Gabor filters, which are designed to detect features and edges oriented in different directions.
-The LPC strength at the $k$-th spatial location and the $j$-th orientation, and is then computed as:
+To evaluate the sharpness of an image, we used the LPC-SI to assess the coherence among local phase values in the image frequency domain at different spatial locations.
+Sharper images tend to exhibit higher local phase coherence because their frequency components are more consistent across space.
+An algorithm based on the LPC-SI involves passing the image through a series of log-Gabor filters, which detect the frequency content of the image at different scales and orientations.
+Based on the calculated local phase coherence values, the algorithm computes a sharpness index for the entire image, representing an overall measure of sharpness.

-where ${M'}$ is the number of the orientations, ${|c_{1,j,k}|}$ is the first (finest) scale coefficient at ${j}$-th orientation and $k$-the spatial location.
-The C is a small constant for the numerical stability.
-The overall LPC-SI is calculated using a weighted averaging method based on the ranked LPC values as: